circleci/circleci-docs/CONTRIBUTING.md

 The docs site includes Bootstrap 3 JS and CSS so you can take advantage of Bootstrap alert boxes and the like.

-**TODO** show how to do this in markdown - write HTML within a div.

 ### Terminology

 #### 'Jobs' not 'Builds'

-In 2.0, we refer to 1.0 “builds” as “jobs”.
-This will become more important as workflows are introduced.
+In 2.0, we refer to 1.0 “builds” as “jobs” because each job in 2.0 runs in a separate container.

-#### Pods Are Not a Thing

-For a while, we referred to a group of Docker images composed together as a “pod”.
-We don‘t do that anymore.
-Now just say “a group of images treated as a single image” or something similar.